yetzt/node-canvg/README.md

-# node-canvf
+# node-canvg

-A nodejs port of canvg
-http://code.google.com/p/canvg/
+A port of canvg, which pareses svg input and renders the result to a canvas. http://code.google.com/p/canvg/

 ## Usage